Body Fat Percentage: How to Measure & What's Healthy

 How Fast Can You Realistically Reduce Body Fat?

-In practical body fat percentage terms, a 180 lb man at 25% body fat (45 lbs fat, 135 lbs lean mass) who loses 1 lb per week and maintains all lean mass would move from 25% to 22% body fat after 3 months of consistent effort.
-Six months of that effort reaches approximately 18.5% — a meaningful transformation.
-The takeaway: body fat percentage reduction is a months-long project, not a weeks-long one.
+In practical body fat percentage terms, a 180 lb man at 25% body fat (45 lbs fat, 135 lbs lean mass) who loses 1 lb per week while preserving most lean mass might move from about 25% to about 22% after 3 months.
+The exact number will vary, but the larger point holds: meaningful body fat percentage reduction is usually a months-long project.

 Frequently Asked Questions